dtrugman/shplug/README.md

 1. The `install` script is going to be executed, just in case you want to automatically add the new `scripts` directory into your `$PATH` without any additional manual steps, install `plug.vim` and run `:PlugInstall` or do anything else automatically every time you sync the environment.

 Notes:
+1. The `install` file is optional
 1. `home` is a hard-coded keyword for the `$HOME` of the user that will be using the environment. `scripts` is just an arbitrary name you can use.
 Any other name will work as well
-1. The `install` file is optional
+1. You can use other root-level directories in your repository, as in, have an `app` directory next to `home`.
+When calling `shplug env add`, it will try to create and link those files under `/app` on your machine.
+Make sure that this directory exists and owned by your user, otherwise `shplug add env` will fail due to lack of permissions to create a directory under `/`.
+    - Another option is to run the command as a superuser while retaining your user's `$HOME` configuration.
+This might work but will definitely require further `chown`-s to fix the permissions on all the cloned files, hence ill-advised.

 ### Plan on changing your scripts?
 Great!